vishnu-m/gsoc19-report/index.md

 - Sync the project with Travis CI
 - Proper handling of error messages

+### Credits

+I would like to thank my two mentors, Gabriel and Hugo for helping me throughout the whole GSoC period.
+Also, I am grateful to the LabLua community for giving me this wonderful opportunity.
+It has been an amazing experience all along.

 ### Contact

 - E-Mail : [vishnumurali7000@gmail.com](mailto:vishnumurali7000@gmail.com "vishnumurali7000@gmail.com")